BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 critical path is shorter than in our previous version that executes instructions in 3 or 4 cycles (even with the exceptional wires).

-** Summary ** We have taken our core from Episode I with its 3 or 4 states architecture.
+**Summary** We have taken our core from Episode I with its 3 or 4 states architecture.
 We have redesigned it according to the following ideas:
 - 5 states: Fetch, Decode, Execut, Memory, Writeback
 - each state is systematically executed
 - each state only depends on the previous state and writes its result to the next state
 - for now, each state has its own copy of the program counter and the instruction
-- there are two exceptions: jumps/branches and register write back There is nothing complicated in what we have done in this step.
+- there are two exceptions: jumps/branches and register write back

+There is nothing complicated in what we have done in this step.

 Let us see now how to get nearer to 1 CPI by running all stages in parallel.
-We just need to change a couple of things (but these things are a bit subtle).
+We just need to change a couple of things (but these things are a bit more subtle).

 ## Step 4: pipeline